Cousin marriage: Genetics

 Comprehensive genetic education and premarital genetic counseling programs can help to lessen the burden of genetic diseases in endogamous communities.
 Genetic education programs directed at high-school students have been successful in Middle Eastern countries such as Bahrain.
 Genetic counseling in developing countries has been hampered, however, by lack of trained staff, and couples may refuse prenatal diagnosis and selective abortion despite the endorsement of religious authorities.
 In Britain, the Human Genetics Commission recommends a strategy comparable with previous strategies in dealing with increased maternal age, notably as this age relates to an increased risk of Down syndrome.
 All pregnant women in Britain are offered a screening test from the government-run national health service to identify those at an increased risk of having a baby with Down syndrome.
 The HGC states that similarly, it is appropriate to offer genetic counseling to consanguineous couples, preferably before they conceive, in order to establish the precise risk of a genetic abnormality in offspring.
 Under this system the offering of genetic counseling can be refused, unlike, for example, in the US state of Maine where genetic counseling is mandatory to obtain a marriage license for first cousins.
-Leading researcher Alan Bittles also concluded that though consanguinity clearly has a significant effect on childhood mortality and genetic disease in areas where it is common, it is "essential that the levels of expressed genetic defect be kept in perspective, and to realize that the outcome of consanguineous marriages is not subject to assessment solely in terms of comparative medical audit".
+Leading researcher Alan Bittles also concluded that though consanguineous marriages clearly have a significant effect on childhood mortality and genetic disease in areas where they are common, it is "essential that the levels of expressed genetic defect be kept in perspective, and to realize that the outcome of consanguineous marriages is not subject to assessment solely in terms of comparative medical audit".
 He states that the social, cultural, and economic benefits of cousin marriage also need to be fully considered.

+In Nepal, consanguineous marriage emerged as a leading cause of eye cancer in newborn children in 2017.

+Born in Bradford study

+In February 2025, researchers involved in the Born in Bradford study reported that first cousin-parentage was associated with wider consequences than previously thought.

+The study found that a child of first cousins in Bradford had an 11% probability of being diagnosed with a speech and language problem compared with 7% for children whose parents are not related.

+A child of first cousins was found to have 54% chance of reaching a "good stage of development" (a government assessment given to all five year-olds in England), compared to 64% for children whose parents were not related.

+Children born to first cousins had an average of 4.1 primary care appointments per year, compared to 3 to children whose parents were not first cousins.